Review: R for Rebuild, Reboot, Revival, RESPECT

 1) Heatshield is not integrated, transformation requires replacing the cockpit canopy with a separate part

-2) Cockpit canopy does not open.
-Pilot is not removable.
+2) Cockpit canopy does not open (removable, no hinge)

 That may seem like a pretty spectacular list of failures to you and if it does, then you’re probably more in the market for a premium toy like a Yamato or Arcadia 1/60 V2 VF-1 toy.
 If you’re not completely thrown off by those shortcomings, there are some strengths: